Drinking water supply changes - Kimberley Park Water Supply Zones

 For further information relating to inflow and infiltration to the wastewater distribution network please visit our Wastewater Overflows page.

-For further information please contact Council at Logan Water Alliance on (07) 3412 9600.
+For further information please contact Council's Logan Water Infrastructure Alliance on (07) 3412 9600.

-The Alliance comprises Logan City Council, Downer, Cardno and Parsons Brinckerhoff.
+The alliance comprises Logan City Council, Downer, Cardno and WSP Parsons Brinckerhoff.